Painter602/Joystick-Monitor/README.md

 ## Disclaimers
 The program was written for a pair of Virpil joysticks (HOSAS) and rudder, and has not been tested with other products.
+It should be possible to use with other products.

 This was my first Rust project, I am certain the code could be better in all sorts of ways.